 Devices used to take an exam must have the necessary software installed and exams downloaded in advance of the scheduled exam time.
-Mock examinations are available to enable students to test their equipment.
+Device check and mock examinations are available to enable students to test their equipment.

 In the event of a computer hardware malfunction and/or testing software malfunction during an examination, the student should shut down their computer and report to the IT Help Desk.